ingwanelabs/status/docs/tuesday-1320.md

 • Backend databases appear healthy - issue is in data ingestion layer

 STAKEHOLDER PRESSURE:
-• Sales Director needs weekly numbers for 2:30 PM board meeting (in 45 minutes)
+• Sales Director needs weekly numbers for 2:20 PM board meeting (in 1 hour)
 • Customer Success team escalating - premium clients are complaining
 • IT Director asking for incident report and resolution timeline